mohamedanees6/notify-mac/README.md

 3. Type in `source ~/.bash_profile` to reinitialize all the configured functions and methods.

-Test it by typing `notify-mac Hello World`.
+Test it by typing `notify-sys Hello World`.

 <h2> Sample Usage </h2>